Cloud974/Cloud974.github.io/_portfolio/chit-chat.md

 ---
 layout: post
-title: Bloc Chat
+title: Chit-Chat
 feature-img: "img/sample_feature_img.png"
 thumbnail-path: "https://d13yacurqjgara.cloudfront.net/users/3217/screenshots/2030974/bloctalk_1x.png"
 short-description: Bloc Chat is a chat application utilizing AngularJS and Firebase.

 ---
-Bloc Chat represents the second product- the first of which allows me freedom of design choices.
+Chit-Chat represents the second product- the first of which allows me freedom of design choices.
 Utilizing the AngularJS framework and the back-end support of Firebase, the real-time chat application marks my first adventure in interacting with a backend!

 With the freedom I had in this project also came some significant obstacles: